Tourism in Indonesia: Nightlife

 Nightlife of Indonesia is also popular among foreigners, especially in the big cities like Jakarta, Bandung, Surabaya, Manado, Denpasar and Medan.
 Jakarta and Bali for example, are quite popular for its vibrant nightlife and festivals as the city boast its large numbers of discotheque and clubs.
 The annual Djakarta Warehouse Project dance music festival is a major Electronic Dance Music event in Asia.

 Sex tourism

 International sex tourism and child sex tourism remains an issue, especially on the islands of Batam and Karimun and in major urban centres and tourist destinations across the country, including Bali and Riau Islands.
 In Indonesia, prostitution is illegal and interpreted as a "crime against decency and morality".
 In practice, however, prostitution is quite widespread, tolerated, and somewhat regulated, mostly illegally or underground in discotheques, massage parlours, and karaoke rooms, and also visible on certain streets.
 It is estimated that 40,000 to 70,000 Indonesian children are being exploited in prostitution within the country.
 Prostitution is conducted by both genders, with Bali being notorious for its 'Kuta Cowboys', local gigolos targeting foreign female tourists.

-Visa regulations

-Visa free

-Following the COVID-19 pandemic in Indonesia, the Directorate General of Immigration published a new list of countries whose nationals are visa-exempt.

-Nationals of the 10 visa-exempt countries may enter Indonesia through any of the designated border crossings, comprising 15 airports, 91 seaports and 12 cross-border land posts.

-e-VOA / Visa on arrival

-Following the COVID-19 pandemic in Indonesia, the Directorate General of Immigration also published a new list of countries whose nationals are eligible to obtain a visa on arrival to Indonesia.

-Nationals of the following 89 countries may apply for a e-VOA / Visa on arrival to Indonesia.
-A visa obtained on arrival costs Rp500,000, and is valid for a maximum stay of 30 days, though the visa can be extended once inside Indonesia for another 30 days at designated entry points by paying another Rp500,000.